fzyzcjy/flutter_rust_bridge/website/docs/index.md

   * **Cross-platform**: Support Android, iOS, Windows, Linux, MacOS, and Web.
   * Other features, e.g. support whole folders as input, pure-Dart compatible, instance and static methods, ...
 * **Reliability**
-  * **Solid CI**: Valgrind & sanitizers (ASAN/MSAN/LSAN) for memory/UB-related bugs, testing per platform per mode, benchmarking, codecov, etc, all guaranteed by CI.
+  * **Solid CI**: Valgrind & sanitizers (ASAN/MSAN/LSAN) for memory/UB-related bugs, testing per platform per mode, benchmarking, test coverage, post-release, etc, all guaranteed by CI.
   * **Used by many people**: See [here](https://fzyzcjy.github.io/flutter_rust_bridge/guides/users) for an incomplete list.
   * **Easy to code-review & convince yourself**: This package simply simulates how humans write boilerplate code.
 If you want to convince yourself (or your team) that it is safe, there is not much code to track.
   * **Fast**: It is only a thin (though feature-rich) wrapper, benchmarked on CI, and even has multiple codecs for best performance under different workloads.